-• Be trained (or concurrently training) in other endoscopy procedures e.g. gastroscopy and/or colonoscopy
+- Be trained (or concurrently training) in other endoscopy procedures e.g. gastroscopy and/or colonoscopy - Submit a logbook using the logbook provided documenting completion of a minimum of 50 supervised dual-read, complete procedures with at least 25 studies showing abnormal findings.

-- Submit a logbook using the logbook provided documenting completion of a minimum of 50 supervised dual-read, complete procedures with at least 25 studies showing abnormal findings. - At least five studies should have the trainee wholly responsible for the unassisted preparation of the equipment, patient set-up and administration of the capsule.
-These cases should be noted in the logbook and comment made on the supervisor's report. - Provide an online supervisor's report from the primary supervisor attesting that the trainee has demonstrated an understanding of the indications, contra-indications and complications related to capsule endoscopy - Evidence of completion of a recognised capsule endoscopy training workshop (e.g. NETI or other equivalent course).
+- At least five studies should have the trainee wholly responsible for the unassisted preparation of the equipment, patient set-up and administration of the capsule.
+These cases should be noted in the logbook and comment made on the supervisor's report. - Provide an online supervisor's report from the primary supervisor attesting that the trainee has demonstrated an understanding of the indications, contra-indications and complications related to capsule endoscopy and is deemed able to perform capsule endoscopies independently. - Evidence of completion of a recognised capsule endoscopy training workshop (e.g. NETI or other equivalent course).
 Online workshops are acceptable.